superblaubeere27/obfuscator/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug Report
+about: 'Create a bug report'

+---

 # Bug Report
 ### Expected Behaviour
 Tell us what you wanted to do.
 If you think that everyone knows, what you expected (for example, if the program just crashed), you can skip this section